 Rebecca believes in the power of public engagement in the arts, and has a particular focus on work with young people, schools, and underserved communities.
 She is delighted to bring this experience to her work with The Stringcredibles.

-Sally-Ann is a retired Headteacher and Educational Consultant, having taught for 32 years in schools across the country, including London, Devon, Staffordshire and the West Midlands.
-She has a successful educational track record, moving disadvantaged and poorly performing schools to ‘Good’ and ‘Outstanding’.
+Sally-Ann is a retired Headteacher and Educational Consultant.
+Having taught for 32 years in schools across the country, she has a successful educational track record in moving disadvantaged and poorly performing schools to ‘Good’ and ‘Outstanding’.

-A music enthusiast, she has always held music in high esteem in the curriculum and established strong music teaching in her schools.
-In her final school, in Walsall, she worked with the Stringcredibles to establish their first residency in a primary school and create a very successful partnership between the musicians and children from a deprived background, enriching their love of and competency in music.
+As a music enthusiast, Sally-Ann has always established strong music teaching and curricula in her schools.
+In her final school in Walsall, she worked with the Stringcredibles to establish their first residency in a primary school and to create a successful partnership between the musicians and children from a deprived background, enriching their love of and competency in music.